tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### DataQualityReport

 - Name: bdqffdq:DataQualityReport
-- Definition: A ReportConcept comprising a set of data quality Assertions.
+- Definition: A bdqffdq:ReportConcept comprising a set of data quality bdqffdq:Assertions.
 - SubClass Of: ReportConcept

 ********************